 Chalet bedrooms and facilities

 Chalets are, for the most part, family homes rather than hotels and as such do not offer the same type of privacy or facilities as purpose built hotels or apartments.
-Bedroom doors may not be lockable, rooms vary in size, even if similarly priced, and there may be limited hanging and storage space.
-Some chalets have internal cabin rooms or rooms located in the eaves which are usually best suited to children and often sold at a discount.
-Many chalets have bedrooms with private facilities (though not always ensuite) whilst in others bathroom facilities are shared between guests (usually 4-6 people) and sometimes with Crystal staff who are resident in the chalet.
+Rooms vary in size, even if similarly priced, and there may be limited hanging and storage space.
+Many chalets have bedrooms with private facilities (though not always en suite) whilst in others bathroom facilities are shared between guests (usually 4-6 people) and sometimes with Crystal staff who are resident in the chalet.
 It may not always be possible to provide every guest with a front door key, though an increasing number of chalets now have an entrycode system.
 The majority of chalets have lounge areas although seating may be limited.